xddxdd/blog/source/_posts/en/article/modify-website/replace-jenkins-with-drone-ci.lantian/index.md

           status:
               - failure

-    # Handle notification on failure, not sent when triggered from cron job
+    # Handle notification on failure, not sent when triggered from a cron job
     - name: telegram notification for success
       image: appleboy/drone-telegram
       settings: